circlefin/msca-wallet-recovery/README.md

     - ARB-SEPOLIA
 - `BUNDLER_RPC_URL`
   - Type: `string`
   - Description: The RPC URL for your blockchain provider (e.g. Infura, Alchemy).
-Replace <api-key> with your actual API key.
+Replace <api-key> with your actual API key. (e.g. Getting started with Alchemy: <https://docs.alchemy.com/docs/alchemy-quickstart-guide>)
 - `SIGNER_ADDRESSES`
   - Type: `JSON string`
   - Description: A JSON array containing objects with address and privateKey fields.
 Each object represents a signer address along with its associated private key.
 If private key is not provided, you will be prompted to connect your signer wallet by scanning a WalletConnect QR code when we need a signature from the signer.
 Example: